KuneiFormApp/wedge-authorization-server/README.md

 ---

 ### ⚙️ Configuration-First
-- All features enabled/disabled via YAML
+- All features enabled/disabled via YAML or ENV variables
 - No database required by default
 - Minimal setup for a working OAuth flow
 - Progressive complexity model